Lyudmila Pakhomova: Life and career

 Pakhomova was the daughter of Alexei Pakhomov, an aviation general.
 She began figure skating at age seven, when her grandmother brought her to Children and Youth Sports School by the Young Pioneers Stadium in Moscow.
 Her first ice dancing partner was the nine-years-older Viktor Ryzhkin, formerly her coach, with whom she trained at CSKA Moscow under Stanislav Zhuk.
 They won three Soviet national titles and placed 10th at the 1966 World Championships.
 They were the first Soviet ice dancers to compete at Worlds.

-After her partnership with Ryzhkin ended, Pakhomova invited Alexandr Gorshkov to skate with her.
+After her partnership with Ryzhkin ended, Pakhomova invited Aleksandr Gorshkov to skate with her.
 He was only a couple of months older and also trained at CSKA Moscow.
 Since he had much less experience, some experts were skeptical of her choice.
 Despite the initial experience gap, Gorshkov said that Pakhomova was a strong personality who was determined they would become champions.

-Pakhomova/Gorshkov began training in May 1966, under coach Elena Tchaikovskaya, and made their international debut in December of the same year.
+Pakhomova/Gorshkov began training in May 1966, under coach Elena Tchaikovskaia, and made their international debut in December of the same year.
 They competed for Dynamo.
 After teaming up, a personal relationship developed between the duo and Gorshkov proposed marriage; Pakhomova responded that they would marry only if they became World champions.

 Pakhomova/Gorshkov performed in the ice dancing demonstration event at the 1968 Winter Olympics – the event determined if ice dancing would be added as an official Olympic sport and was successful.
 They won their first World title in 1970 and married later that year.
 The duo repeated as World champions in 1971, 1972, 1973, and 1974.
 In 1974, Pakhomova/Gorshkov and Tchaikovskaya created the Tango Romantica, which the ISU would later adopt as a compulsory dance.